 Material World Learning sequence overview - Students investigate how different properties of materials affect their suitability for products.
 They will develop their knowledge and understanding of the properties and performance of a variety of materials through observation and manipulation.
-Stage 2 will have the opportunity to design and make an entertaining game and Stage 1 will have the opportunity to produce, implement, test and evaluate a shelter built from natural materials.
+They have the opportunity to design and make an entertaining game.